January/May/August 2016 Latin Honors

 The minimum cut-off for each Latin honor level within a college/school is determined by the University Registrar in February of each academic year using the combination of that college/school’s:

 Within the same calendar year, January, May, and August graduates will use the same Grade Point Average cut-offs.
 Transfer students follow the Latin honors rule of the class that they joined upon admission.
-Dual Degree undergraduates may earn Latin honors for each bachelor's degree awarded.
+Dual Degree undergraduates may earn Latin honors for each bachelor’s degree awarded, based on the student’s cumulative grade point average for all classes taken.

 Please contact your college dean's office for any interpretation questions you may have.
 For the full explanation please go to the Latin Honors site.